metaplex-foundation/umi/docs/serializers.md

 They both offer the same options to configure the behaviour of the created serializer:
 - `prefix`: The `NumberSerializer` to use to serialize and deserialize the boolean prefix.
 By default, it uses a `u8` prefix in little-endian.
 - `fixed`: When this is `true`, it returns a fixed-size serializer by changing the serialization logic when the value is empty.
 In this case, the serialized value will be padded with zero such that empty values and filled values are serialized using the same amount of bytes.
-Note that this only works if the item serializer is of fixed size.
+Note that this only works if the item serializer is of a fixed size.

 ```ts
 // Options.